anqur/anqur.github.io/.github/README.md

 for the win.
 But the dependency bot just can't stop yelling at me for those insecure JS modules, which I have no ideas what they actually fuel my site.

-I decided to use Pandoc, and some trivial Bash scripts, to statically generate all the stuff.
+I decided to use Pandoc, and some trivial Python scripts, to statically generate all the stuff.

 ## License